 BSc (Hons) Management (Accounting and Finance)

-Gain the skills required to become a dynamic manager and focus on your chosen specialism from second year onwards.
+Gain the skills required to become a dynamic manager and focus on accounting and finance from second year onwards.

 Study core and specialist areas of business and management according to your personal or academic interests or career ambitions.
 Specialise in accounting and finance whilst still benefitting from a huge amount of choice across this flexible course.